fossabot/anDiary/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-### Installing

-You can install the application for your platform from the [downloads page][download]
+You can simply install the application for your platform from the [downloads page][download].
+For local development, see [Contributing](#contributing)

-### Development Setup

-Follow the steps in [DEVELOPMENT.md](./.github/DEVELOPMENT.md)

 ## Built With